Humidity control, nutrient transport and plant growth

 This is where humidity intersects with plant growth.
 Humidity directly affects the transpiration from the leaves.
 When relative humidity is high, meaning there is a lot of water vapor already present in the air, the rate of water evaporation slows down.
 This can also be described as low VPD (vapor pressure deficit).
 When the air is relatively dry, meaning VPD is high, the rate of transpiration goes up.

 Many modern greenhouses adhere to the practice of plant empowerment, often referred to as next-generation growing.
-This cultivation theory emphasizes the optimization of plant growth.
-One of the major parts of plant empowerment is greenhouse climate control, specifically humidity control.
+This cultivation theory is all about optimizing conditions for plant growth.
+So one of the biggest parts of plant empowerment is greenhouse climate control.
+More specifically, plant empowerment heavily relies on humidity control.

 Each plant has its own ideal VPD level at which it grows fastest, healthiest and at the highest quality.
 For most crops, this range is between 0.8 kPa and 1.2 kPa.